kBeQ/SMX-Mod-Manager/README.md

 5. Select the mod(s) you want to install.
 You can **Ctrl+Click** to select multiple.
 6. Click the **"Install/Update Selected"** button.
 The log at the bottom will show the progress.

-*The "Mod Helper" tab in the application contains a detailed guide to all features.*
+*The "Mod Helper" extension in the application contains a guide.*

 ## 🤔 Frequently Asked Questions (FAQ)